willshacklett/godscore-ci/README.md

 GodScore answers better ones:
 - Are we getting healthier or riskier over time?
 - What specifically caused this change?
-- Can we recover, and how fast?
+- Can we recover — and how fast?

 GodScore turns CI from a binary gate into a **trust signal with memory**.